How much is enough? Take some of the pressure off.

 Use the 4% rule to cover your basic needs.
 Your active income pays for luxuries.

-A friend of mine who subscribes to EnvisionYourMoney, showed me this whale chart for someone who is 46 years old – let’s call him Michael.
+A friend of mine who subscribes to Pete Matthew's EnvisionYourMoney, showed me this whale graph for someone who is 46 years old – let’s call him Michael.
 Michael has saved up R4 million and needs R400 000 per year to maintain his lifestyle.
 While he’s earning more than he needs, his capital is growing rapidly.
 But from age 52 he wants to scale down his work and stop saving for old age.
 Notice how his capital is still growing in this phase, but slower than when he kept on adding to it.
 From age 70 he wants to scale down further and work only two days a week.
 In this stage his capital starts decreasing, because he will be drawing from it to supplement his active income and maintain his lifestyle.
 And then after age 90 Michael plans to no longer work, drawing the full R400 000 per year from his portfolio, causing his capital to shrink even faster, but still leaving him with more than enough at age 99.

 You can’t take it with you.
 Just make sure you’re OK for the rest of your life.

-In the whale chart example above, Michael made peace with the fact that his capital will have to decrease at some point if he wants to stop working but still maintain his lifestyle.
+In the whale graph example above, Michael made peace with the fact that his capital will have to decrease at some point if he wants to stop working but still maintain his lifestyle.
 Most top advisers should have access to similar software and charts to help you with these illustrations, but if you’re a DIY investor and can’t find someone to take you through the whale graph exercise, how do you know how much to draw from your investments if you want it to last only for your lifetime?

 Know the industry drawdown guidelines